NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

     (in quotes) to generate multiple output files.

 --search-radius-factor <float>
-    Multiply this factor by the ``--dem-spacing`` value to get the search radius.
-The DEM height at a given grid point is obtained as a weighted average of heights of all points in the cloud within search radius of the grid point, with the weights given by a Gaussian.
-If not specified, the default search radius is max(``dem-spacing``, default_dem_spacing), so the default factor is about 1.
-See also ``--gaussian-sigma-factor``.
+    Multiply this factor by ``--dem-spacing`` to get the search radius.
+The DEM height at a given grid point is obtained as the weighted average of heights of all points in the cloud within search radius of the grid point, with the weight given by the Gaussian of the distance from the grid point to the cloud point (see ``--gaussian-sigma-factor``).
+If not specified, the default search radius is the maximum of user-set ``--dem-spacing`` and internally estimated median DEM spacing, so the default factor is about 1.

 --gaussian-sigma-factor <float (default: 0)>
-    The value :math:`s` to be used in the Gaussian :math:`exp(-s*(x/grid\_size)^2)` when computing the DEM.
-The
-    default is -log(0.25) = 1.3863.
+    The value :math:`s` to be used in the Gaussian :math:`\exp(-s*(x/grid\_size)^2)` when computing the weight to give to a cloud point's contribution to a given DEM grid point, with *x* the distance in meters between the two.
+The default is -log(0.25) = 1.3863.
 A smaller value will result in a smoother terrain.

 --csv-format <string (default: "")>
     Specify the format of input CSV files as a list of entries